Select Language

 1. Introduction & Overview

-This paper addresses a critical challenge in Surface Mount Technology (SMT) for Printed Circuit Board (PCB) manufacturing: detecting anomalies caused by printer defects during the solder paste printing stage.
-Traditional inspection methods, like Solder Paste Inspection (SPI), rely on statistical thresholds assuming a normal distribution of solder paste volumes.
-This approach fails when printer malfunctions systematically bias the data distribution.
-The proposed solution is the Convolutional Recurrent Reconstructive Network (CRRN), a one-class anomaly detection model that learns only from normal data patterns and identifies anomalies through reconstruction error.
-The core innovation lies in its ability to decompose spatiotemporal anomaly patterns from sequential SPI data, moving beyond simple thresholding to a learned representation of normal process behavior.
+This paper addresses a critical pain point in Surface Mount Technology (SMT) for Printed Circuit Board (PCB) manufacturing: defect detection during the solder paste printing stage.
+Traditional inspection methods, which rely on statistical assumptions of normal distribution for solder paste volume, fail when printer malfunctions systematically bias the data.
+The proposed Convolutional Recurrent Reconstructive Network (CRRN) is a novel one-class anomaly detection model that learns only from normal data patterns and identifies anomalies through reconstruction error.
+It is specifically designed to handle the spatiotemporal nature of Solder Paste Inspection (SPI) data, where defects manifest as spatial patterns that evolve over sequential PCB productions.

-50-70% of PCB defects originate in the solder paste printing step, highlighting the critical need for advanced anomaly detection.
+of PCB defects originate in the solder printing step.

 3. Technical Details & Mathematical Formulation